Tetella06/Tetella06/README.md

 - 💞️ I’m looking to collaborate on creating websites
 - 📫 How to reach me Twitter: @tellaswift
 Insta: @stellammma
+- I don't look like the woman on the icon, she's just my icon

 <!---